 These financial statements are prepared on a going concern basis, under the historical cost convention.
+The directors have outlined the basis for the going concern basis in the Directors' Report on page 5.

 The preparation of financial statements requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the company's accounting policies.
 The areas involving a higher degree of judgement or areas where assumptions or estimates are significant to the financial statements are disclosed below in note 1.5.